Environment

 NRM registered projects need to be supported by additional (or enforced existing) state and local government policies to avoid unintended consequences of biodiversity enhancement.
 In our 38 year lived experience in nature repair wildlife which have returned as a result of adding tree and shrub biodiversity to pasture land is now being killed on adjacent local government managed, low vehicle volume (100 vehicles per day) roads where the historic default speed limit before nature repair on both sides of the roads is 100km per hour.
 Even the locally extinct wombats which returned after a 70 years (that’s our lived experience) of extinction became victims as they set up their feeding zones and burrows in nature restored creek riparian zones on farm land on both sides of the road.

-Figure: Nature Repair outcomes can have the unintended consequence of increased road kills where local road laws are not adapted to take account of conservation practices on private land.
+Figure: Nature repair outcomes can have the unintended consequence of increased road kills where local road laws are not adapted to take account of conservation practices on private land.
 In this lived experience wombats returned (after at least 70 years being extinct) to two properties undertaking nature repair divided by a council managed road with an historic 100km/h default speed limit.
 A perverse metric for nature repair market projects “success” in some areas where roads transect or surround projects will be the annual rate and species diversity of road kills.
 Photos: Patrick Francis Moffitts Farm Romsey.

 Wildlife road kills and vehicle occupant fatalities and injuries will be an unintended consequence of NRM projects.
 Unless supporting state and local government level regulations become part of NRM legislation the National Road Safety Strategy 2021 – 2030 will be comprised.

 Figure: Nature Repair Market projects have potential in both populated and remote districts to compromise the National Road Safety Strategy 2021 – 2030 as they will contribute to more vehicle occupant injuries and fatalities.
-State and local government bureaucrats do not want to acknowledge that wildlife are a major contributor to vehicle collisions irrespective of the road surface and default 100km/hr speed limits are no longer appropriate where the concentration of wildlife crossing roads is high as happens when nature repair projects are undertaken on farm land.
-Sources: photo Patrick Francis; National Road Safety Strategy 2021 – 30.
+State and local government bureaucrats do not want to acknowledge that wildlife are a major contributor to vehicle collisions irrespective of the road surface and default 100km/hr speed limits are no longer appropriate where the concentration of wildlife crossing roads is high as happens when nature repair projects are undertaken on adjacent farm land.
+Sources: Inset photos Patrick Francis; National Road Safety Strategy 2021 – 30.

 The same unintended consequences for wildlife predation by feral animals entering NRM project areas will happen unless supporting legislation to control predators is enforced at local and state level.
 Native animals which have returned into our nature repair areas are constantly being predated on by foxes and feral cats entering the farm from large patches of weeds of national significance growing in neighbouring properties.
 We fear deer and pigs will also take hold in adjacent properties.
 Some local governments are not taking any action with landholders allowing weeds of national significance and feral animals to become prolific.
 NRM projects will be under threat from these animals and weeds.
 (For example visit case study Roaming pigs in Tasmania’s north-west causing destruction as council says it lacks powers to deal with problem – ABC News )